Special education teacher

 - ability to handle a flexible work environment

-To be able to become an Special Education Teacher, your study options will change based on your previous study experience or your preferred study pathway:
+To be able to become a Special education teacher, your study options will change based on your previous study experience or your preferred study pathway:

 Which pathway is best for you is individual in nature.
 Contact a career counsellor to explore these options further.